 G major chord

-G chord diagram with fingerings
+G major chord for guitar with diagrams, fingerings and notes.

 Alternative fingerings